-Eilean Donan stood strong for over 5 centuries before being destroyed in 1719 for its involvement in the Jacobite rebellions.
-Today, you can take a guided tour to learn about its rich history and imagine life during the Jacobite rebellion.
+Eilean Donan Castle stood strong for over 5 centuries before being destroyed in 1719 for its involvement in the Jacobite rebellions.
+Today, you can take a guided tour to learn about its rich history and imagine life during this tumultuous period.

 Best for: Keeping an eye out for the elusive Loch Ness monster

-Or, if you’re not much of a monster hunter, you can explore its atmospheric ruins, venture into its spooky (and possibly haunted) prisons, admire its collection of medieval artefacts or simply enjoy the stunning Highland view.
+If you’re not much of a monster hunter, you can explore its atmospheric ruins.
+Or venture into its spooky (and possibly haunted) prisons.
+You can also admire Urquhart's collection of medieval artefacts or simply enjoy the stunning Highland view.

 Best for: re-creating scenes from a Shakespearean play

 While the actual, historical King Macbeth died long before Cawdor Castle was built, this doesn’t stop people from linking the two.

 In Shakespeare’s Macbeth, the three witches predict that Macbeth would become the "Thane of Cawdor" before being crowned King.
 So, in a way, Cawdor Castle became Macbeth’s fictional home.